Interactions-Nexus/Nexus-Wiki/interactions/int-departure.md

 -	Take charge of all the credentials managed by the person and change them.

--	Conduct audits on all the things managed by the person and ensure that his reliever gives a clear statement.
+-	Conduct audits on all the things managed by the person and ensure that his reliever gives an `All clear`.

 -	Relieve the person and ask the person to leave the channel after the farewell.